hikeventures/hikeventures.github.io/_posts/events/2017-10-10-finnish-packrafting-gathering-4.markdown

   - packrafting
   - Finland
 ---
-The Finnish Packrafting Gathering 4.0 took place from 6.10. - 8.10 in Lohjanjärvi-Mustionjoki in Southern Finland.
+The Finnish Packrafting Gathering 4.0 took place from 6.10. - 8.10 in Lohjanjärvi-Mustionjoki in Southern Finland and was again organized by <a href="https://korpijaakko.com/2017/09/05/finnish-packraft-gathering-4-0/">Jaako</a>.

 The starting point was at the Karkali Strict Nature Reserve - 15 km from Lohja. (info in English).